PowerShell/PowerShell/docs/new-features/remoting-over-ssh/README.md

 [Win32 Open SSH]: https://github.com/PowerShell/Win32-OpenSSH
 [installation]: https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH

-Set up on Linux (Ubuntu 14.04) Machine:
+Setup on Linux (Ubuntu 14.04) Machine:
 ======================================
 1. Install the latest [PowerShell for Linux] build from GitHub
     - You can tell if it has the SSH remoting support by looking at the parameter sets for New-PSSession